distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 ### 2.1 Product / System Functions

-Describes the general functionality of the system / product.

-The product comes in two parts
+The system comes in two parts:

-	* The "node".
+* The "node" software.
-	* The "client".
+* The "client" software.

-The "node" software turns the current machine into a participant of the cloud storage platform.
-It is like a daemon.
+**The "node" software** turns the machine it is running on into a participant of the cloud storage platform (a "node").
+The machine must have the properties of a "node", including networking and storage capabilities.

+After being configured the software will run as a daemon.

+There is no server.
+Multiple nodes will create a decentralised network.

+The following is an overview of it functionalities:

+* Perform file IO - read and write data persistently on the node.
+* Perform network IO - receive and send packets over the Internet.
+* Distribute data - split a file and share it with other nodes.
+* Replicate data - send a copy of data to another node for redundancy.
+* Select the best node - benchmark other nodes to pick the node to send data to.
+* Resolve concurrent modification - check with other nodes to see if a file modification is allowed.

-The "client" software allows the "end user" to access the data stored on the cloud storage platform uniformly and easily through a UI.
+**The "client" software** allows the "end user" to access their data stored on their cloud storage platform.

-The "client" will be many different things - a desktop program with a GUI, a website hosted or ran locally, and a mobile application.
+The "client" is proposed to be implemented on many platforms - as a desktop program with a GUI, a web application, and a mobile application.

+The following is an overview of its functionalities:

+* Authenticate a user - the user running the client is capable of supplying credentials to authenticate with the cloud storage platform.
+* Provide a File Explorer - the user can access, organise, and modify the files on the cloud storage platform.
+* Encrypt and decrypt data - encrypt data before sending it from client to storage, and decrypt data locally once it is downloaded from the storage platform.
+* Compress and uncompress data - before sending data compress it, and decompress data upon download.

+*See the Functional Requirements section for a detailed description of functionalities.*

 ### 2.2 User Characteristics and Objectives

-Describes the features of the user community, including their expected expertise with software systems and the application domain.
-Explain the objectives and requirements for the system from the user's perspective.
-It may include a "wish list" of desirable characteristics, along with more feasible solutions that are in line with the business objectives.

-We can identify two user groups (which may overlap):
+We can identify two user groups in our user community:

+1. Node Administrator.
+2. End User.

+#### Node Administrator

-1. Systems Administrator - sets up nodes to create a cloud storage platform.
+The Node Administrator sets up and manages nodes on the cloud storage platform.
+This may be a systems administrator, software developer, or a self-taught individual.
-2. Non-technical or end user - acesses the cloud storage platform through a client.

-The Systems Administrator

-Should be able to install the software through some standard procedure such as download and run the software as an executable.

-Should be able to control the node daemon through CLI/GUI (desired) or OS-specific daemon manager such as systemd (feasible).

-The user should be able to follow a GUI (desired) or a command-line interface (feasible) to set up the node.
+The Node Operator's objective is to turn a private cloud into a cloud storage platform by configuring the nodes on their cloud.

+This user needs to have basic systems administration skills such as installing and configuring software through command-line interfaces, graphical user interfaces, and configuration files on Windows/Linux/Mac OS X platforms, on their desktop, VM, or a remote machine.
+The user does not necessarily need to have any domain-specific knowledge about cloud storage except for basic computing terms such as encryption, compression, and disk space.

+The Node Operator's wish list includes:

+* To download and install the node software conveniently.
-The user should modify the node's settings through a GUI (desired) or a configuration file (feasible).
+* To configure the node through a GUI (desirable), CLI, or a config file.
+* To ensure node software runs in the background at all times through a GUI/CLI (desirable) or OS-specific program such as systemd.

+#### End User

+The End User accesses the cloud storage platform through a client program.
+This may be an employee or client in a business or a private individual.

+The objective of the End User is to store their data on the cloud.

-**This user does not necessarily need to know anything about cloud storage.
-Such details must be abstracted away.**
+This user is non-technical and only needs basic computer skills.
+The user does not need to know anything about cloud storage.

-The End User
+The End User's wish list includes:

-If needed, the user should be able to download and install the client easily through an executable.
-They should be able to launch the client easily through an executable and stop it through graphical controls.
+* To download, install, and launch the client software easily.

-Should be able to enter their credentials to access their cloud storage platform.
+* To be able to authenticate with the cloud storage platform.

-Should be able to see a list of files currently stored on the platform as an intuitive directory structure, view file metadata, preview the files (desired), and download the files [read permission].

-Should be able to upload new files, create a directory structure, move the files within the directory structure, delete directories [write permission].

-Should be able to cache the files on the device running the client for quick access (desired).

-**This user does not need to know anything about the underlying cloud network, how the data is distributed and replicated, etc.**
+* To view, preview (desired), and download their files on the cloud.
+* To upload, organise (desired), and delete their files on the cloud.
+* To have quick response times from the cloud.
+* To be able to encrypt their files.
+* To be able to have access to their files reliably and at all times.

 ### 2.3 Operational Scenarios